zopefoundation/zc.async/src/zc/async/README_2.txt

 Logs are sent to the ``zc.async.events`` log for big events, like startup and shutdown, and errors.
 Poll and job logs are sent to ``zc.async.trace``.
-Confugure the standard Python logging module as usual to send these logs where you need.
+Configure the standard Python logging module as usual to send these logs where you need.
 Be sure to auto-rotate the trace logs.

 The package supports monitoring using zc.z3monitor, but using this package